batselem/Att-BiLSTM-CNN-for-knowledge-graph-completion/README.md

 For generating relation paths, we used [2].

-The original knowledge graph data we used for our experiments can be found in [1] which includes tasks datasets for preprocessing train/test datasets.
+The original knowledge graph data we used for our experiments can be found in [1] which includes tasks datasets with train/test triples.

 ### If you use our code, please cite the paper